lsculv/dotfiles/.github/README.md

 # My Public Dotfiles
-These are my public dotfiles, convienitly in their own git repo for easy copying to new machines.
-Any relevant docs can be found in the `.github/docs/` directory, along with a copy of the BSD 3-Clause licese at `.github/LICENSE`.
+These are my public dotfiles, conveniently in their own git repo for easy copying to new machines.
+Any relevant docs can be found in the `.docs/` directory, along with a copy of the BSD 3-Clause license at `.docs/LICENSE`.

 ## Setup